nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/GETTING_STARTED_MAC.md

 [Follow these steps](https://code.visualstudio.com/docs/setup/mac) to set up Visual Studio Code to be launched from the command line.

-## Add SSH Key to GitHub Account

-Now watch the video for [adding your SSH key to your GitHub account](https://youtu.be/8hlmIObpMd4).

 ---

 ## Troubleshooting: For Instruction Team